Grilled chicken, onions, bacon, and spinach are tucked between two slices of hearty bread, then grilled on a panini

 Olive oil comes in 4 varieties: virgin, extra virgin, pure and light.
 Virgin means that no chemicals were used in the process of extracting the oil from the fruit.
 Extra virgin means that the olive oil has undergone several tests to confirm its taste and to verify that it’s free of defects.
 Light olive oil is a blend of pomace olive oil, which is olive oil that’s been extracted from the fruit using heat and chemicals.

-For a simple taste test, it would’ve been easy to drizzle some over potatoes before roasting, or to toss some veggies with it, but I really wanted to test the buttery flavor out on something that I typically use butter with, so I decided to make a Grilled Chicken Panini sandwich with it.
+For a simple taste test, it would’ve been easy to drizzle some over potatoes before roasting, or to toss some fresh veggies with it, but I really wanted to test the buttery flavor out on something that I typically use butter with, so I decided to make a grilled chicken panini sandwich with it.